GIM Framework · Plain-Language Methodology for Pastors

 Health

-We use the CDC's PLACES dataset, which provides model-based health estimates at the Census tract level.
+CDC PLACES provides model-based health estimates at the Census tract level.

 Family Stability

-We track the share of children living in single-parent households (ACS).
-This is not a moral judgment about single parents, who often show extraordinary courage and faithfulness.
-It is a structural indicator of the support needs and relational stress in a community.
+Share of children living in single-parent households.
+Not a moral judgment about single parents, who often show extraordinary courage and faithfulness.
+It is a structural indicator of support needs and relational stress.

 Education